szelingtan/ip/docs/README.md

 8. upcoming tasks

 ## Command Details
-The sections below provide more detailed descriptions of each feature.
+The sections below categorise related commands together and provide more detailed descriptions of each command.

 ## Task Creation
 `todo`